 - Written by Suzanna

-If you are surrounded by pollution, always using sunscreen, indoors a lot of the time, living in condensed areas and have dark skin you may be at a higher risk of a vitamin D deficiency.
+It’s amazing how much one vitamin deficiency can impact our overall health if you have anxiety, feeling low or depressed.
+Try adding some more vitamin D and sunny mushrooms into your diet.
+Research shows a decrease in symptoms with adequate amounts of Vitamin D. If you are surrounded by pollution, always using sunscreen, indoors a lot of the time, living in condensed areas and have dark skin you may be at a higher risk of a vitamin D deficiency.
 You can get a simple blood test to check your Vitamin D levels if you are concerned, it’s a great way to monitor if you are on the right track.

-Mushrooms are an interesting one and I love going out in the cooler winter climates as the warmer weather starts to spike and see what types of mushrooms are growing around in nature.
+Mushrooms are interesting and I love going out in the cooler winter climates as the warmer weather starts to spike and see what types of mushrooms are growing around in nature.
 Mushrooms are fungi that require the right temperature and compost or damp wood to decompose and grow their fruit from.
 It is a really fascinating process that always amazes me.
 You can purchase mushroom kits at your gardening store and make your own mushroom farm, which is always fun to watch grow.
 The warmer weather is starting to come out now and drying up the composts and woods, but if you get out in nature and look in the damper spots you should still see some little growths along your walk.